Catthycqy/ETL-HW1/README.md

 Name: Cathy Chen

-Andrew ID: qiyangch

 ## Introduction

-This document helps with data extraction, transform, and load of American Community Survey (ACS)  from [U.S. Census Bureau’s API](https://www.census.gov/data/developers.html).
-The ACS was built in 2005, which produces survey-based estimates and provides a great variety of social, economic, demographic, and housing information to the public.
+This document helps with data extraction, transformation, and loading of the American Community Survey (ACS) from [The U.S. Census Bureau’s API](https://www.census.gov/data/developers.html).
+The ACS was built in 2005, producing survey-based estimates and providing a great variety of social, economic, demographic, and housing information.